Our News

 Visite naturaliste à Etretat

-Naturalist visit of the cliffs: Falaise d’Aval or d’Amont
+Naturalist tour of the cliffs: Falaise d'Aval or d'Amont

 Nature walk to discover the history of the cliffs, the origin of chalk and flint, the formation of arches and needles...
 Observation of cliff birds and recognition of seaside plants.

-Complete naturalist exploration of the cliff.
-Access to the viewpoint on the arch and the needle, descent into the rock face, exceptional perspective on the Alabaster Coast, crossing a tunnel in the cliff to the pebble beach...
+A complete naturalist exploration of the cliff.
+Access to the viewpoint overlooking the arch and the needle, descent into the rock face, exceptional perspective of the Alabaster Coast, crossing a tunnel in the cliff to the pebble beach...

 Audience: from 6 years old